things to do in Galveston

 There’s nothing like a couple rounds of golf to liven up a vacation, and luckily, Galveston has some unique venues to choose from!

-Or hit the gorgeous links at Moody Gardens Golf Course, ranked fourth out of all the greens in Texas.
+Or hit the gorgeous links at Moody Gardens Golf Course, ranked fourth out of all the greens in Texas, and coupled with water views.

 Around here, tee time is all the time!